MPreston1/LibreLingoCommunity/README.md

 Then navigate at http://localhost:8000, and you should be able to see docs.

+Note: in the docker-compose.yml file, you will find the volumes mounted with the :Z flag.
+This is for preventing environments with SElinux to cause issues in the containers.

 ## Contribution
 ### Become a contributor
 #### are you a developer?